Age-dating early quiescent galaxies: high star-formation efficiency, but consistent with direct, higher-redshift observations: Stellar population analysis

 An outlier model and noise jitter term are also included to mitigate bad pixels, possible data-model mismatches, and underestimated noise as follows.
 We fit for a fraction $f_{\mathrm{out}}$ of the data points treated as outliers, which have errors inflated by a factor of 50.
 The outlier locations are marginalised over as described in Appendix D of \citet{johnson21}.
 A multiplicative inflation of all the errors by factor $j_\mathrm{spec}$ is fitted for by including kernels for uncorrelated noise in the likelihood calculations.

 Since the spectrum, $f^{\mathrm{C}}_{\lambda}$, is not flux-calibrated, we fit a Chebyshev polynomial to match the model continuum to the data at each likelihood call.
-This is found to have only a small effect on the inferred population parameters (typically less than $\sim 5\%$).
+Specifically, at each likelihood call, we match the model spectrum to the normalization of the spectroscopic data by fitting a polynomial in wavelength to their ratio.
+The net effect of our approach is that the large-scale continuum shape and normalization of the model are set by the photometry.
+By fitting a moderate-order polynomial to the ratio between the observed and physical model spectrum at each likelihood call, the spectroscopic calibration model basically removes all information content from the continuum shape of the spectroscopic data.
+This means that the continuum shape of the observed spectrum does not inform any of the galaxy's physical parameters.
+Instead, information about physical parameters that affect the continuum shape is derived from photometry, which does not include any multiplicative calibration model.
+Therefore, there is no degeneracy between the spectroscopic calibration model and the galaxy's parameters, such as the dust content or the star-formation history.
+Overall, the fitting of this polynomial is found to have only a small effect on the inferred population parameters (typically less than $\sim 5\%$).
 The order of the polynomial was chosen as five with MILES, or seven with C3K templates, such that it is only sensitive to spectral variations across $\gtrsim 500 \, \AA$.